Nairolf21/miniJava-compiler/README.md

 it does not end with it.

 If you want to reuse an existing ocaml library, start by installing it with opam.
 For example, to use colored terminal output you use 'opam install ANSITerminal'.
 Then you must inform ocamlbuild to use the ocamlfind tool :
 'ocamlbuild -use-ocamlfind Main.byte -- tests/UnFichierDeTest.java'
-et vous devez ajouter au fichier _tags la librairie en question par exemple :
+and you must add the library to the file _tags, for example :
 true: package(ANSITerminal)